 This chapter focuses on what you pay for Part D prescription drugs.
 To keep things simple, we use "drug" in this chapter to mean a Part D prescription drug.
-As explained in Chapter 5, not all drugs are Part D drugs - some drugs are covered under Medicare Part A or Part B and other drugs are excluded from Medicare coverage by law.
+As explained in Chapter 5, not all drugs are Part D drugs - some drugs are excluded from Part D coverage by law.
+Some of the drugs excluded from Part D coverage are covered under Medicare Part A or Part B or under Medi-Cal (Medicaid).

 To understand the payment information, you need to know what drugs are covered, where to fill your prescriptions, and what rules to follow when you get your covered drugs.
-Chapter 5, Sections 1 through 4 explain these rules.
+Chapter 5, Sections 1 through 4 explain these rules.: